ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ## Installing podman-compose
 To install podman-compose, we are using a different package manager, Conda.

-1. If Anaconda Python is already installed on your device, you can install podman-compose using this command:
+1. If Anaconda is already installed on your device, you can install podman-compose using this command:

 ```
 conda install -c conda-forge podman-compose